Bear Creek (Colorado)

-Earlier Names of Bear Creek
+Earlier Names

-Grand Encampment or Grand Camp Creek was the original name of Bear Creek, given to it in 1815 by Auguste Pierre Chouteau and Jules de Munn.
-They were the leaders of a French trading party formed in St. Louis who came to Colorado in September of that year looking to trade with local tribes, passing through Colorado Springs first.
-The party of 47 men found many nations meeting or residing on the banks of the current Bear Creek.
-The Long expedition report in 1820 reported that in 1815 a French trading party passing through the area observed a grand trading council on what they called Grand Camp Creek or Grand Encampment.
-Grand Camp Creek was later called Lupton's Creek and Montana Creek.
+The original name of Bear Creek comes from the earliest known settlement in Lakewood, which also gave Bear Creek its first name by white explorers: Grand Encampment or Grand Camp Creek.
+The latter was the name given by Auguste Pierre Chouteau and Jules de Munn, who led a French trading party that came to Colorado Springs and then what is now Bear Creek Lake Park.
+The party of 47 men found many Indian nations settled together on the banks of the current Bear Creek.
+The Long expedition report in 1820 also reported that in 1815 a French trading party passing through the area observed a grand encampment on what they called Grand Camp Creek or Grand Encampment.
+The name Grand Camp Creek or Grand Encampment continued in use until at least that time, 1820.
+Later in the 1800s Grand Camp Creek was renamed Lupton's Creek and Montana Creek.
 Its original Indian name is unknown.
-The party of 47 French explorers held a "grand council" with the Indians settled in the area of what they called Grand Encampment Creek at what is now Bear Creek in and abutting Colorado's Front Range (Bear Creek Lake Park).
-The name Grand Camp Creek or Grand Encampment continued in use until at least 1820.